kumu/docs/overview/map-editor.md

 # Map editor

-The map editor is where you'll build the basic structure of your [map](/overview/projects-maps-views.md#maps).
+The map editor is where you'll build the basic structure of your [map](/overview/kumus-architecture.md#maps).

 ![map editor](/images/map-editor.png)

 ## Top toolbar

 In the upper left of your map editor, you can find the **top toolbar**.
 First, you'll see a menu icon <i class="fa fa-bars"></i>, which you can use to access [project settings](/overview/settings.md#project-settings).
 Next to that icon, you'll see the project name, followed by two dropdown menus.

-The first dropdown menu allows you to navigate to different maps within your [project](/overview/projects-maps-views.md#projects), and second dropdown menu allows you to apply different [views](/overview/projects-maps-views.md#views) to the current map.
+The first dropdown menu allows you to create new maps and navigate to different maps within your [project](/overview/kumus-architecture.md#projects).
+The second dropdown menu allows you to create new [views](/overview/kumus-architecture.md#views) and apply different views to the current map.

 ## Bottom toolbar